modjs/mod/doc/tasks/init.md

 ## <a href="#init" name="init">init</a>
-> Generate a project skeleton in target directory
+> Generate project skeleton from templates

 ### Usage